Bernard McNally: Managerial career

 In September 2009 he was appointed as Caretaker Manager of Southern League Premier Division side Hednesford Town.
 The club had struggled in the first half of their season under former first team manager Simon Lines, therefore McNally had to work quickly to get the club back on track.
 Success saw the club finish 4th earning a playoff position.
 Hednesford Town lost in the play-off semi-finals to Chippenham Town.
 He was manager until September 2010.

 In June 2011 he was appointed as manager by Welsh Premier League club Newtown In 2011/12 Newtown went to the league cup final, but lost the match on penalties.
 The 2012/13 season was mixed for McNally and Newtown, as they kept their league status for another season.
 That season Newtown beat Bangor City at home and beat The New Saints at Park Hall for the first time in 11 years.
 In the season of 2013/14, McNally saw his Newtown team play some great football, but it was announced that he was to leave the club to take a coaching roll at former club Shrewsbury Town F.C.
 McNally's final match was a 2–0 win against Port Talbot Town, which left Newtown in 5th place in the early season table.
 Bernie was given a very good send off from the club as the fans and staff were all grateful of the work he had done with a very small budget.

 On 6 September 2015, it was announced that McNally would take over the managerial position at Hednesford Town FC.

+On 15 December 2016, McNally was sacked.